o19s/tmdb_dump/README.md

 python tmdb.py
 ```

 This script will crawl TMDB from 0 to the latest movie added to TMDB.
-Every 1000 movies will be dumped to the `chunks/` folder in gzipped form.
+Every 1000 movies will be dumped to the `chunks/` folder in gzipped json form.